 8. Make a reading nook

 They’ll love getting cosy and settling down with a story in their special place.
 Hayley Hardy has one in her living room, ‘We have a book nook for the kids in a corner of the living room’.
 And it’s so easy to make a reading nook with what you already have.
-Just choose a spot, grab a couple of chairs, throw a blanket on top, chuck in a few cushions and voila!
+Follow our step-by-step, or just choose a spot, grab a couple of chairs, throw a blanket on top, chuck in a few cushions, and voila!

 9. Bedtime is often the perfect time

 Selena Appleby loves a story last thing at night, ‘Stories are always the last thing before bed for my two-year-old and 18-month-old.
 It started with one story when he was tiny and has gradually increased.
 We can read up to five before bed now’.